Optimal Hardy weights on the Euclidean lattice: Bounds on optimal Hardy weights with spatial averaging

-We follow the order laid out in the introduction and begin with the most general results which hold uniformly in the coefficient field $a\in \curly{A}_{\lam}$.
-This comes at the price of a spatial average, either over a dyadic annulus (upper bound) or a dyadic sector (lower bound).
+We follow the order laid out in the introduction and begin with the most general results which hold for all coefficient fields $a\in \curly{A}_{\lam}$.
+As we reviewed just above, this requires compromising on the pointwise nature of the bound and so we consider spatial averages.